arbiterofcool/ThreeCircles/README.md

 git checkout step4_todo
 ```
 ### 2. We've DONE it for you
-You will get a new file timeline.js that you will complete for the time information.
+You will get a new file timeline.js.

 ### 3. Your TODO
-#### 3.1 Add JS file timeline.js
 - go to timeline.js
 Note 3musket33rs JS coding à la Crockford (function first!).
 Add a method which takes a Date as long and returns information like: